Skip to main content

 arw.snap.create.interval.hours.post.max.count

 Specifies the interval in hours between ARP snapshots when the volume already contains the maximum number of ARP snapshots.
 When the maximum number is reached, an ARP snapshot is deleted to make room for a new copy.
 The new ARP snapshot creation speed can be reduced to retain the older copy using this option.
-If the volume already contains the maximum number of ARP snapshots, the interval specified in this option is used for next ARP snapshot creation, instead of arw.snap.create.interval.hours.
+If the volume already contains the maximum number of ARP snapshots, the interval specified in this option is used for the next ARP snapshot creation, instead of arw.snap.create.interval.hours.

 Specifies the interval in days between ARP snapshots created in response to IO surges.
 ONTAP creates an ARP snapshot surge copy when there's a surge in IO traffic and the last created ARP snapshot is older than this specified interval.
 This option also specifies retention period in day for an ARP surge snapshot.